 Prior to therapy, growing up, & going through this pathway, I had a strong desire for a friendship that is similar to David & Jonathan.
 Scripture talks about how close they were in the midst of intense conflict that we will never likely deal with these days; how they chose to honor one another & how their friendship with each other was not just out of love, but out of duty.
 I learned that story as a kid & prioritized friendships so much that they became more important than God.
 Then, eventually giving up on that kind of friendship, I just accepted anything in order to not be lonely.

 Now, that doesn’t mean I have terrible friends in my life at all.
 I love & am thankful for the friends I have now.
-I’ve posted the whole David & Jonathan situation before on social media & had people take offense to what I’ve said without asking for clarity, which is understandable (but all they had to do was ask, honestly).
-Anyway, what I am saying is that until recently I’ve struggled with clearly communicating my expectations & desires within my friendships; that I do actually have a standard based on honesty, love, transparency, & truth.
+What I am saying is that until recently I’ve struggled with clearly communicating my expectations & desires within my friendships; that I do actually have a standard based on honesty, love, transparency, & truth.

 My fear of being alone or abandoned outweighed my desire to have meaningful friendships that can withstand conflict that may end it & it wasn’t until this year that that fear was conquered – doing that pathway especially reminded me of how important friendships are to me & in general.
 I realized that it is significantly more dangerous to remain connected to anyone who doesn’t have a standard of love, truth, & all of the things than it is to dwell in solitude (if/when necessary) while finding the right friends to be around.
 Friends who won’t just have fun with you & support you when things are tough, but friends who hold you accountable, help you move forward, remind you of your purpose, & are truthful even when it hurts.
 Friends who expect the same from you.